psychowood/ng-torrent-ui/README.md

 ===========

 ### Privacy
 The main page includes a Google Analytics tag.
-It is used just to count pageviews, **nothing else is tracked**.
-The tag can be easily removed from index.html by hand if you believe this could be a problem.
+It is used just to count app loads, it is just a counter (nothing else is tracked, neither the downloads nor anything else).
+The tag can be easily removed from index.html, if you believe this could be a problem just let me know.

 ### Donations
 This is developed during my free time so, if you are willing to offer me a beer and support this project, you are welcome :)